BulbulNET/Base-unit-Analysis/README.md

 Launch –
 Run each script through the main scripts.
 Examples of use –
-Download directory and scripts at the same order as presented here, choose at "main" scripts which analysis to run by selecting "True":
+Download directory and scripts at the same order as presented here, choose at "main" script which analysis to run by selecting "True":

 ### Words analysis
 words = True